Skip to main content

 Double Lemon Pie comes to us from Dark Horse Genetics and is Lemon Meringue Pie crossed with Joe’s Lemonade.
 This sweet and sour citrus strain is also touted for its affinity for concentrates.

-Molds, pests, and disease are not common when growing Lemon Meringue, making it a great choice for new growers to experiment with.
+Lemon Meringue strain is resistant to molds, pests, and disease, making it a great choice for new growers to experiment with.

 Lemon Meringue can be a great producer.
 Yields are known to reach around 3 ounces per square foot of plant.
 Knowing that these plants reach impressive heights, the yields per plant will be quite high.
 A win-win for beginning growers!

-Lemon Meringue Pie will need 8-9 weeks to mature her flowers to peak potency and pungency.
+Lemon Meringue strain will need 8-9 weeks to mature her flowers to peak potency and pungency.
 This means that outdoor growers should be harvesting in early October.

 Letting them mature too long will lead to degradation of THC levels and the terpene profile.
 A 50/50 mixture of milky-white and amber trichomes is the typical goal for most growers.

-The buds are a bit airy and mint green in color.
-The golden-orange hairs run along with the buds as the blanket of glistening trichomes sparkle below.
+The buds are medium in size, thick and dense, displaying subtle shades of green and yellow.
+Bright orange pistils run along with the buds as the blanket of glistening trichomes sparkle below.

 Lemon Meringue Strain THC Percentage